jhumelsine/jhumelsine.github.io/_posts/2026-02-10-computer-science-software-engineering.md

 Though I've not seriously thought about these languages in decades, many share common properties making it easier to learn new languages as needed.
 It builds a knowledge base that allows you to adapt.

 The only courses that retained their relevance through my career were not technology intensive.
-These were the theory and general principle courses, such as [Graph Theory](https://en.wikipedia.org/wiki/Graph_theory), [Automata Theory](https://en.wikipedia.org/wiki/Automata_theory) and [Data Structures](https://en.wikipedia.org/wiki/Data_structure) and [Algorithms](https://en.wikipedia.org/wiki/Algorithm).
+These were the theory and general principle courses, such as [Graph Theory](https://en.wikipedia.org/wiki/Graph_theory), [Automata Theory](https://en.wikipedia.org/wiki/Automata_theory), [Data Structures](https://en.wikipedia.org/wiki/Data_structure) and [Algorithms](https://en.wikipedia.org/wiki/Algorithm).
 Since they're based upon mathematical rigor, they tend to be evergreen.
 While I didn't use content from these courses directly, they provided a solid foundation upon which I could continue to learn as the field advanced.